President Trump's Biggest Foreign Policy Headache For 2018

 Misdiagnosis?

-Delury argues one of the key reasons crises persist is a misread of the security problem itself.
-The U.S. is preoccupied with Pyongyang's weapons capabilities instead of what he considers the root of the problem, which is why North Korea feels it needs weapons: the hostile relationship between North Korea, South Korea and the U.S.
+Delury argues one of the key reasons that crises persist is a misread of the security problem itself.
+The U.S. is preoccupied with Pyongyang's weapons capabilities instead of what he considers the root of the problem, which is why North Korea feels it needs weapons: the hostile relationship between North Korea and South Korea and the U.S.

 "The theory of victory should be defined in terms of terminating the enemy relationship between North Korea, the United States and South Korea.
 A gradual process of denuclearization can be a measure and outgrowth of that transformation, but not its precondition," Delury writes.

-Meaningful international cooperation can only occur when either China, the U.S. or North Korea is ready to abandon something it has thus far been unwilling to consider giving up, he believes.
+Meaningful international cooperation can only occur when China, the U.S. or North Korea is ready to abandon something it has thus far been unwilling to consider giving up, he believes.
 Until then, the situation will remain unresolved and only likely to deteriorate.

 Lack of coordination, consistency

-Then there's the most pressing practical problem: How would you define the U.S. policy on North Korea?
+Then there is the most pressing practical problem: How would you define the U.S. policy on North Korea?

 When it comes to the issue, there are three overarching options — trying to weaken North Korea through sanctions and isolating it from the international community; a military strike or threatening one; and diplomacy — engaging with Pyongyang through talks.

 The Trump administration is trying all three at once and sometimes sending conflicting messages.
 Trump and his ambassador to the United Nations, Nikki Haley, threaten "utter destruction" and say "talks won't work."
-Secretary of State Rex Tillerson said this month the U.S. wants to talk without precondition (before walking it back).
+Secretary of State Rex Tillerson said this month that the U.S. wants to talk without precondition (before walking it back).
 And in the actions-speak-louder-than-words realm, the starving of resources via sanctions has steadily increased throughout the year.

-"The total lack of consistency, the total inability to separate rhetoric from substance — all of it makes people throw up their hands and be like, 'Well, I don't know what to believe,'" said Van Jackson, a former Defense Department Asia specialist who now teaches at Victoria University in New Zealand.
+"The total lack of consistency, the total inability to separate rhetoric from substance — all of it makes people throw up their hands and be like, 'Well, I don't know what to believe,' " said Van Jackson, a former Defense Department Asia specialist who now teaches at Victoria University in New Zealand.
 "For statesmen, there couldn't be anything more valuable than credibility, right?
 The ability to make commitments that others will believe.
 We're seeing a hollowing out of U.S. credibility across the board. ...
-So even forgetting that we have a long history of mutual bad faith with North Korea, how can Kim Jong Un sit there and say, 'Oh I'd love to sit down with Tillerson and see what he has to say!'
-It's all going to be B.S. from Kim Jong Un's perspective."
+So even forgetting that we have a long history of mutual bad faith with North Korea, how can Kim Jong Un sit there and say, 'Oh I'd love to sit down with Tillerson and see what he has to say!'?
+It's all going to be b.s. from Kim Jong Un's perspective."

 So, here we are.
 Kim Jong Un will lay out his perspective on New Year's Day 2018.
 The world will be watching.